The musical notes have the letters, ABCDEFG. Between these letters are more notes, so we must add sharps or flats to name them.

 To review the sharps rule:

 Opposite sharps, a song can have only flats.
-For example, we may be playing a song in the Major Key of Eb.
-The scale notes in that Key are:
+For example, when playing a song in the Major Key of Eb, the scale notes in that Key are:

 This scale has 3 flats (BEA flats).
 The Key for Eb uses the Order of Flats for finding the number of flats.
 Here is the Order of Flats: